-A fitness to practise panel is a special type of disciplinary panel.
-It’s for students on courses that lead to qualifications to work in regulated professions, such as medicine, dentistry and nursing.
+A fitness to practise panel is a special type of disciplinary panel for students studying for qualifications in regulated professions such as medicine, dentistry and nursing.

 What to expect

-It is your medical school, and not the GMC, who is responsible for determining the fitness to practise of individual students.
+Medical schools, not the General Medical Council (GMC), are responsible for determining the fitness to practise of individual students.
 However, the GMC advises that students’ behaviour should be measured against the principles set out in their standards for medical education and training.